W. H. Flint

 Hot Time is an immensely entertaining, deeply researched, and richly textured historical novel set in a period that reflects our own, with cameos by figures ranging from financier J. P. Morgan to muckraking journalist Jacob Riis.
 Our guides through New York's torrid, bustling streets are Otto “Rafe” Raphael from the Lower East Side, one of the first Jewish officers in the heavily Irish force, who finds as many enemies within the department as outside it; Minnie Kelly, the department's first female stenographer; Theodore Roosevelt himself; and the plucky orphan Dutch, one of the city's thousands of newsboys, who may have seen too much.

 W. H. Flint is the pen name of an author of acclaimed popular nonfiction histories of Theodore Roosevelt, J. P. Morgan, and the Gilded Age.
 This is his first novel.
 A regular reviewer for the Wall Street Journal, he lives in Jackson, Mississippi, and San Miguel de Allende, Mexico.

 "A fascinating slice of history, served piping hot.
 Flint is an amazing storyteller.
-Readers will want to dash after him down every dark alleyway."—Elizabeth Cobb, bestselling author of The Hamilton Affair
+Readers will want to dash after him down every dark alleyway."—Elizabeth Cobbs, bestselling author of The Hamilton Affair

 “A captivating historical page-turner!
 Old New York, along with many historical figures, come alive on the pages of this intricately plotted mystery.”—Dianne Freeman, award-winning author of the Countess of Harleigh mystery series